 Gard is mainly exposed to market risk through the investment portfolio.
 The investment portfolio is set up to match the maturity of the liabilities.
+Gard M&E is part of a cash pool with Gard Bermuda, AS Assuransegården.

 Gard obtains diversification in its investment portfolio through asset allocation within and between different asset classes.
 On the liability side, Gard is exposed to market risk through changes in interest rates and exchange rates.